 an API access token (check How do I obtain an API access token for an account?)

-find the course ID of the course in the address bar
+find the course ID of the course from which the report needs to be generated in the address bar

-click the button Download sections from Canvas to create the sections report
+click the button Download data from Canvas to create the progress report

 In the top-left corner the download progress is displayed in percentages.

-To cancel the download process click the button Download data from Canvas again (only while download progress is less than 100%, otherwise downloading would start again) .
+To cancel the download progress click the button Download data from Canvas again (only while download progress is less than 100%, otherwise downloading would start again).